huggingface/datasets/docs/source/processing.rst

      'token_type_ids': [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0],
      'attention_mask': [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]
     }

-This concludes our chapter on data processing with 🤗 Datasets (and 🤗 Transformers).

 Concatenate several datasets
 ----------------------------